-- Prepare a brief report on the topography of a given area. - Presentation of Geographic data through maps and diagrams. - Identifying and Evaluating ICT resources suitable for teaching Geography - Develop a Multi-Media lesson using appropriate ICT resources and transacting the same before peers in simulated teaching exercise. - Visit to the Nehru Planetarium, the National Crafts Museum and Hastakala Academy, - Planning and conducting Action Research - Explore various in-service programmes for Geography teaching - Preparation of videos and films related to Geography/Geography education - Review of Geography based documentaries

-CEO 1 discuss the scope of Geography in Secondary School Curriculum.
-CEO 2 undertake pedagogical analysis of content in Geography.
-CEO 3 implement various approaches of teaching and co-curricular activities in Geography atthe Secondary and Senior Secondary School Level.
-CEO 4 conduct evaluation in teaching of Geography by using various tools and techniques
+- Prepare a brief report on the topography of a given area. - Presentation of Geographic data through maps and diagrams. - Identifying and Evaluating ICT resources suitable for teaching Geography - Develop a Multi-Media lesson using appropriate ICT resources and transacting the same before peers in simulated teaching exercise. - Visit to the Nehru Planetarium, the National Crafts Museum and Hastakala Academy, - Planning and conducting Action Research - Explore various in-service programmes for Geography teaching - Preparation of videos and films related to Geography/ Geography education - Review of Geography based documentaries s stadents will be able to CEO discuss the scope of Geography in Secondary School Curriculum.
+1 CEO undertake pedagogical analysis of content in Geography.
+2 CEO implement various approaches of teaching and co-curricular activities in Geography 3 implement various approaches of teaching and co-curricular activities in Geography atthe Secondary and Senior Secondary School Level.
+CEO conduct evaluation in teaching of Geography by using various tools and techniques 4